cucumber-ltd/brand/CONTRIBUTING.md

 SVG files under `/src` should preferably be edited with [Sketch](https://www.sketchapp.com/).

+## Colours and contrast

+For each logo there should be a version of it that is suitable to be displayed on a white background.
+This means there *must* be sufficient contrast between the logo colour and white.

+This is easy to check - go to http://contrast-ratio.com and paste the colour hex code in the right box, for example `#CEF257`.
+Any value less than 3 is unacceptable.
+Ideally it should be [4.5 or more](https://www.w3.org/TR/WCAG/#contrast-minimum).

 ## The ® symbol

 All `/src` logos should have a ® symbol (in the `Roboto` font) next to the Cucumber logo.